-MAKES 4 CUPS • PREP TIME: 20 minutes • COOK TIME: 30 minutes
+MAKES ABOUT 4 CUPS • PREP TIME: 20 minutes • COOK TIME: 30 minutes

 During the summer months, I take advantage of the abundance of tomatoes and put them in the oven to roast.
 The heavenly smells take me back to Italy, where I first learned how to make this version of tomato sauce.
 The tomatoes are gently pulsed in a food processor, which yields a lighter sauce.
-You don’t have to reserve this sauce for pasta—dollop it on fish, vegetables, and meat dishes, including the quinoa meatballs on page 116.
+You don’t have to reserve this sauce for pasta—dollop it on fish, vegetables, and meat dishes.

 4 pounds Roma or San Marzano tomatoes, halved